truenas/middleware/docs/userguide/freenas_storage.rst

 The "Volume to extend" drop-down menu in :menuselection:`Storage --> Volumes --> Volume Manager`, shown in Figure 8.1a, can be used to add additional disks to an existing ZFS volume.
 This drop-down menu will be empty if no ZFS volume exists.

-.. note:: if the existing volume is encrypted, a warning message will remind you that the operation of extending a volume will reset the passphrase and recovery key.
-After extending the volume, you should immediately recreate both using the instructions in :ref:`Managing Encrypted Volumes`.

 Once an existing volume has been selected from the drop-down menu, drag and drop the desired disk(s) and select the desired volume layout.
 For example you
 can: